-The French call it “Autompne” which is a feminine given name, meaning “Fall” or “Autumn” and it began the period of the Harvest when storing food before Winter was the main community function.
-Autumn is the period of transition from Summer to Winter and celebrated as the Harvest and that all coincides with the time for the September Equinox.
+The French call it “Autompne” meaning “Fall” or “Autumn” and it began the period of the Harvest when storing food before Winter was the main community function.
+Autumn is the period of transition from Summer to Winter and is celebrated as the Harvest and that all coincides with the time of the September Equinox.
 Some say the leaves “Fall” is the reason for the name, but it’s about the Sun falling south that relates the name to the September Equinox.

 Patio Furniture Care in the Fall

 Depending on what part of the country you’re in, fall isn’t too hard on outdoor furnishings, it’s the upcoming Winter that is really hard on outdoor materials.
 There are some basic maintenance chores that should be done in order to care for your patio furnishings and accessories.